jajaperson/PKM/Vault/Zen/The orthogonal complement of an invariant subspace under a unitary operator is invariant.md

 > <span class="QED"/>

 This extends to a [[Unitary representation]] of a finite group easily.
-Since [[Every representation of a compact group is equivalent to a unitary representation]], this doesn't hold iff a representation is not unitary and non-finite.
+Since [[Every finite complex representation of a compact group is equivalent to a unitary representation]], this doesn't hold iff a representation is not unitary and non-finite.

 #
 ---